GOLDEN GATE NATIONAL RECREATION AREA: Pedal Powerin' Across the Golden Gate Bridge from Berkeley to San Francisco to the Marin Headlands & Back

 Once spit out at the Waterfront, we're in one of the world's great cities, us and our bikes, and well, we feel like we can set off in any direction, go and end up anywhere.

-A sensation of pure freedom courtesy of our Trek and Gary Fisher bikes.
 The near twenty-mile round trip excursion bends the mind and slackens the jaw, for its wealth of contrasting weather patterns, variable urban and natural scenic attractions, and wildly different ambiences.

 And for its fantastic scenery, dishing up one fabulous view after another, on the approach, from on high, looking back, from whatever your vantage point may be, of the iconic, world-famous, hugely admired and photographed Golden Gate Bridge connecting San Francisco to the rugged Marin Headlands.